 Is Paul trying to be insulting?
 I don't know whether Paul was going for a little shock value or not, but his point was well taken.
 These Christians were infants in the faith, Christian novices, fresh enlistees in the body of Christ.
+Now Paul doesn't call the Colossian Christians infants or children, but he says that he prays for their growth, that they will "produce fruit in every good work and grow in the knowledge of God" (Col 1:10).
+He knows how far these new believers have to go on their journey to a deeper faith.

 When we read Paul's letters in the New Testament we have to remember that they are largely letters written to small, emerging communities of faith that he himself had founded only a few years before.
-He is their "senior pastor," writing to his churches to provide guidance, to settle disputes, to teach, to encourage, and to otherwise help these new colonies of God's re-born people to grow toward Christian maturity.
+He is their "senior pastor," writing to his churches to provide guidance, to settle disputes, to teach, to encourage, and to otherwise help these new colonies of God's re-born people grow toward Christian maturity.

 Just try to imagine the journey that lay ahead of these Christians.
 There were no churches for them to grow up in.
 No parents or grandparents to turn to.
-No theological libraries or Bible Academies.
+No theological libraries or seminaries.
 No Bibles.
 Only this strange Good News about a God who gets himself crucified by the Romans.
 They were asked to give up their belief in the existence of many gods and embrace the Jewish claim that there was only one God.
-Their embrace of Christ often meant ostracism from their families and friends, for already there were nasty rumors about these followers of Christ, including gruesome whispers of their gathering to eat Jesus' body and to drink his blood.
+Their embrace of Christ often meant ostracism from their families and friends, for already there were nasty rumors about these followers of Christ, including gruesome whispers of their gathering to eat Jesus' body and drink his blood.

 They had as much to "unlearn" as to learn, as they grew into ever-truer disciples of Christ.
-In this, we are like them, for nearly all of us carry around unquestioned but
+In this, we are like them, for nearly all of us carry around unquestioned but misleading assumptions about the Christian proclamation.
+We think we understand and then are surprised by how much we have to learn and "unlearn."